samuelpbowman/volhacks_sample_app/README.md

 ### Preparation

 After setting up and switching to your `virtualenv`, install the necessary packages with `pip install -r requirements.txt`.
+I named mine "sample_venv", but you can name yours anything.
+Just be sure to add the venv's folder to the .gitignore!

 ### To Run